-To enable us to comply with our obligations as a clearing member under $\text{EMIR}^1$ , which requires that where we are providing services to you that involve us clearing derivatives through an EU central counterparty (CCP), we must:
+To enable us to comply with our obligations as a clearing member under EMIR1, which requires that where we are providing services to you that involve us clearing derivatives through an EU central counterparty (CCP)2, we must:

-- offer you a choice of an individual client account or an omnibus client account (as discussed under "The types of account available" in Part One B below); - publicly disclose the levels of protection and costs associated with different levels of segregation; and - describe the main legal implications of different levels of segregation.
+- offer you a choice of an individual client account or an omnibus client account (as discussed under "The types of account available" in Part One B below); - publicly disclose the levels of protection and costs associated with different levels of segregation; - publicly disclose the general terms and conditions under which we provide services to you (as disclosed in the document "The terms and conditions on which we offer services to you" available at: ubs.com/ETDClearing); and - describe the main legal implications of different levels of segregation.

 We have provided the costs associated with the different levels of segregation separately.
-Details can be found in our pricing disclosure document
+Details can be found in our local pricing disclosure document.